What is a Fair Pay Agreement?

 If a Fair Pay Agreement doesn’t pass a second time, then it goes to determination.
 In determination, it is the responsibility the Employment Relations Authority to decide what should be in the FPA.

-How will a Fair Pay Agreement work?
+How does a Fair Pay Agreement work?